Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection

-where $\Phi(x)$ is the cumulative distribution function of standard normal. \end{theorem} The proof of Theorem~\ref{th: random center} is presented in Section~\ref{section: proof sketch}.
-The argument is dissected into two steps: proving a general weakly dependent Central Limit Theorem (CLT) and verifying the requested conditions are satisfied by the proposed exponential weighting mechanism.
+Key ingredients in the proof of Theorem~\ref{th: random center} are presented in Section~\ref{section: proof sketch}.
+The formal argument is provided in \Cref{app:thm3.1_cor3.4}.
+The argument is dissected into two steps: a general weakly dependent Central Limit Theorem (CLT) based on stability and verifying the stability conditions for the exponential weighting mechanism.